wescale/kubernetes-formation/Day-1/exercise-2/README.md

 To test if your application works well, you can consult this page: [http://[BASTION IP]:8080](http://localhost:8080)

+## Question

+How is the adddress resolution performed from the NodeJS container?

 ## Clean

 You can stop all the containers started by docker-compose: